sebecjeanluc/code-quiz/README.md

 ## About this project

-This project is to create a browser-based timed coding quiz with multiple-choice questions, using dynamic HTML, CSS, and JavaScript for a responsive interface, applying skills you've learned in this module.
+This project is to create a browser-based timed coding quiz with multiple-choice questions, using dynamic HTML, CSS, and JavaScript for a responsive interface, applying skills I've learned in this module.

 ### User Story